-Implementing ISO 27001 Annex A 7.5 Protecting against Physical and Environmental Threats is a specialized security process requiring the deployment of automated suppression systems and structural hardening.
+Implementing ISO 27001 Annex A 7.5 Protecting against Physical and Environmental Threats is a specialised security process requiring the deployment of automated suppression systems and structural hardening.
 This protocol yields the Business Benefit of infrastructure resilience and disaster prevention by shielding information assets from natural disasters and malicious physical attacks.

 ISO 27001 Annex A Protecting against Physical and Environmental Threats Implementation Checklist